History of Steve McMichael in Timeline

 1990: Reduced Playing Time

-In 1990, after a streak of 101 games started, Steve McMichael's playing time was reduced with the Chicago Bears.
+In 1990, Steve McMichael's streak of 101 started games ended, and his playing time was reduced.

 1991: Forced Fumble Against Jets

-In a 1991 game against the New York Jets, Steve McMichael forced a Blair Thomas fumble and recovered it, leading to a game-tying touchdown and eventual overtime win for the Bears.
+In a 1991 game against the New York Jets, Steve McMichael forced a Blair Thomas fumble and recovered it, leading to a Bears victory.

-In 1994, Steve McMichael played with the Green Bay Packers before retiring from the NFL.
+In 1994, Steve McMichael played with the Green Bay Packers before retiring.

-On April 2, 1995, Steve McMichael appeared at ringside in the WWF for Lawrence Taylor at WrestleMania XI in Hartford, Connecticut, acting as a deterrent to interference in the match.
+On April 2, 1995, Steve McMichael appeared at ringside for Lawrence Taylor during WrestleMania XI in Hartford, Connecticut.

 On September 4, 1995, Steve McMichael debuted with World Championship Wrestling (WCW) as the pro-babyface color commentator on WCW Monday Nitro.